Lakhwinderr/Open-Source-Discovery/README.md

 Open Source Project Discovery is a beginner-friendly platform designed to help aspiring developers and open-source enthusiasts discover interesting GitHub repositories to contribute to.
 Users can search, explore, and star repositories with ease.

 ## 🚀 Demo
-- will be updated and developed soon and link will be updated here
+- will be deployed soon on a live server and link will be updated here.
 - till then you can visit the video link [here](https://youtu.be/KDQmCNigCps?si=7mPueiQfDbocDwfa).
   ![alt text](<Screenshot (102).png>)
   ![alt text](<Screenshot (103).png>)